lvbn/Orders/README.md

 2. Decoding the token before every get request and checking if the user has permission to access the requested data.
 (Not yet complete.)

 ### * CORS:
 CORS are enabled.
-Orders coming from a different URL will only be accepted if the extern URL is specified in your .ENV file and the env variable is included in the origin array in the index.js file (in the server.)
+Orders coming from a different URL will only be accepted if the external URL is specified in your .ENV file and the env variable is included in the origin array in the index.js file (in the server.)

 ## Getting it up and running
 ### In the client directory: